 Information for Dancers and Families

-• All dancers levels Pre Ballet 3* through Ballet 6 are able to participate in PDT's production of "A Philadelphia Nutcracker."
+• All dancers in levels Pre-Ballet 3* through Ballet 6 are eligible to participate in A Philadelphia Nutcracker.

-In order to be eligible, dancers must be attending the minimum number of hours of ballet class as appropriate to their level per week.
-If you are not currently meeting these hours, you must add additional class(es) to your schedule.
+• Dancers must be enrolled in the minimum weekly ballet class hours appropriate for their level.
+If you are not currently meeting these requirements, additional classes must be added to your schedule.

 Required hours of ballet class per week: